 Virtuozzo Hybrid Infrastructure offers load balancing as a service for the compute infrastructure.
 Load balancing ensures fault tolerance and improves performance of web applications by distributing incoming network traffic across virtual machines from a balancing pool.
 A load balancer receives and then routes incoming requests to a suitable VM based on a configured balancing algorithm and VM health.

-- All VMs in balancing pools must have fixed IP addresses.
+- All VMs that will be added in balancing pools have fixed IP addresses.

-You can create a load balancer with balancing pools as follows:
+To create a load balancer with balancing pools

 In the Create load balancer window, do the following:

 - With high availability enabled, two load balancer instances will be created.
 They will work in the Active/Standby mode according to the Virtual Router Redundancy Protocol (VRRP).

 - With high availability disabled, a single load balancer instance will be created.

 - In the Network settings section, select the network that the load balancer will operate in and, optionally, specify an IP address that will be allocated to the load balancer.